ymoldabe/backend/1337b04rd/README.md

 #### General Functionality
 - Implement a RESTful API server in Go that serves the provided frontend.
-- Use only the standard Go library and `github.com/mattn/go-sqlite3` for SQLite database interactions.
+- Use only the standard Go library and library(s) for PostgreSQL database interactions.
 - Utilize the `log/slog` package from the standard library for logging.
-- Store posts and comments in an SQLite database.
+- Store posts and comments in an PostgreSQL database.
 - Store images attached to posts and comments in S3-compatible storage (use you previous [project](https://github.com/alem-platform/foundation/blob/main/triple-s/README.md)).
 - No user registration; users are identified via browser [sessions](https://en.wikipedia.org/wiki/Session_(computer_science)) ([cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies)).
 - Assign each user a unique avatar from the Rick and Morty universe, retrieved via [The Rick and Morty API](https://rickandmortyapi.com/).